kareemahammed/Kareemahammed.github.io/README.md

-# kerimat Hammed - Data Analysis Portfolio
+# Kerimat Hammed - Data Analysis Portfolio

 Welcome!
-This repository contains the complete template for a professional, one-page data analysis portfolio website, hosted for free on GitHub Pages.
+This repository contains my professional, one-page data analysis portfolio website, hosted for free on GitHub Pages.

-## About This Portfolio Template
+## About This Portfolio

-This portfolio is designed to demonstrate skills in:
-- Data visualization and storytelling
+I'm a data analyst with hands on experience in Power BI and Excel, intermediate SQL, and growing Skills in Python and Tableau.
+This portfolio showcases projects across sales, HR, sports, and small business data demonstrating my ability to:

+- Visualize data and tell a clear story with it
-- Data cleaning and Transformation
+- cleaning and transform messy, real-world datasets
-- Data modeling and analysis
+- Model and analyze data to answer business questions
-- Creating interactive, professional dashboards
+- Build interactive, professional dashboards
-- Transforming complex data into actionable insights
+- Turn complex data into actionable insights

 ## 🚀 Projects

-This template is set up to showcase your best work.
-You can easily customize the project cards in the `index.html` file.
+### Vrinda Store Sales Analysis
+An analysis of sales performance for Vrinda Store, uncovering trends in revenue, top selling products, and customer behavior.

 ### Project Title One
 *A brief description of your project, the tools used, and the key insights derived.*